MeeFoundation/docs/src/Data_model.md

 ![framework-datatypes](./images/datatypes.png)

 - **EndpointId** -  an identifier of an endpoint (e.g. webservice or a local app) supported by an other party.
-- **LocalAppID** - A specific kind of EndpointId.
+- **LocalAppId** - A specific kind of EndpointId.
 Uniquely identifies a service provider's mobile app.

 - **Secret Recovery Phrase** - a 12-word textual phrase that the user creates.
 It is used to generate cryptographic keys that in turn are used to encrypt the user’s personal data whether it is stored locally on their device or in a backup location.
 It can be used to generate keys to digitally sign transactions (e.g., for crypto currency transactions).
 It should never be shared with anyone or any service provider.
 If the user loses this phrase, they lose the ability to decrypt their data.